 Dr. Zanjani has a doctorate in educational leadership from Oregon State University, an M.S. in human resources development from Towson University, and a B.A. in Psychology with a minor in Political Science from Chatham University.
 She also holds the esteemed designation as a certified fundraising executive (CFRE), which she earned in 2000.

-Lisa R. Biagas, Ed.D., is the Vice President for Institutional Effectiveness and Planning for the newly formed GCU Office of Institutional Effectiveness.
-In this role, Dr. Biagas leads and directs the university’s strategic planning, research, policy formation, and organizational development activities, working to create and maintain effective, efficient and accountable university’s organizational practices and outcomes.
+Dr. Lisa R. Biagas is the Vice President for Human Resources, Institutional Effectiveness and Planning.
+In this role, Dr. Biagas is responsible for leading and directing the university's strategic planning, institutional research, policy formation, and organizational development activities, working to create and maintain effective, efficient and accountable university's organizational practices and outcomes.
 She leads the effort to develop and implement core leadership and organizational activities consistent with university planning and data-driven decision making.
-Dr. Biagas serves as a member of the President’s senior leadership team, providing feedback and consultation on university decisions, strategic planning, and policy formation.
+Dr. Biagas serves as a member of the President's senior leadership team, providing feedback and consultation on university decisions, strategic planning, and policy formation.

-She came to GCU from New York University where she served in various roles including the Executive Director for Human Resources and Organizational Effectiveness.
-Prior to that, Dr. Biagas was the AVP for Human Resources at New Jersey Institute for Technology.
-In addition, she held several positions at Princeton University, including Director of Organizational Effectiveness and Compliance, and Director of Management Development.
+Dr. Biagas came to Georgian Court from New York University where she served as the Executive Director for Human Resources and Organizational Effectiveness.
+Dr. Biagas has also held the position of AVP for Human Resources at New Jersey Institute for Technology and several positions at Princeton University including Director of Organizational Effectiveness and Compliance, and Director of Management Development.

-Dr. Biagas holds a doctoral degree in higher education management, an MBA and an M.S. in organizational dynamics, from the University of Pennsylvania; a B.A. in Psychology from Temple University, and specialty certifications in human resources, leadership, executive coaching, diversity, and project management.
-Dr. Biagas’ doctoral research applied positive psychology principles to presidential leadership.
+Dr. Biagas holds a doctoral degree in higher education management, MBA and an MS in organizational dynamics, from the University of Pennsylvania; BA in Psychology from Temple University.
+While as an undergraduate Dr. Biagas joined the Army ROTC and as a cadet successfully completed Army Airborne School, basic (military parachutist) training.
+She spent several years on active duty as an army officer including serving during Desert Storm.
+Dr. Biagas' doctoral research applied positive psychology principles to presidential leadership.
+She holds specialty certifications in human resources, leadership, executive coaching, diversity, Title IX, and project management.
 In her university appointments she has explored the influence of culture on transformational change.
-She has led a variety of workshops and retreats and consults with higher education institutions on topics ranging from executive coaching and strategic planning to organization redesign.
-Her specialties are organizational culture, change and leadership.
+She has led a variety of workshops and retreats and consults with higher education institutions on topics ranging from executive coaching, strategic planning to organization redesign.
+Her specialty is organizational culture, change and leadership.